 Students who wish to "double major" follow the same process and meet the same requirements for both departments as regular majors in those departments.
 Special programs, such as the Synoptic Major and concentrations, have special procedures and requirements that are specified in the Course of Study.

-Although the role of the advisor is often a comprehensive and intimate one, it is not intended to invade the privacy and independence of students.
-Information about students' views, practices, beliefs, and political associations that professors and administrators acquire in the course of their work as instructors, advisors, and counselors is confidential.
+Although the role of the faculty advisor is often a comprehensive and intimate one, it is not intended to invade the privacy and independence of students.
+Information about students' views, practices, beliefs, and political associations that professors and administrators acquire in the course of their work as instructors, faculty advisors, and counselors is confidential.
 Protection against improper disclosure, particularly without the student's knowledge, is a serious professional obligation as well as a legal responsibility.
-Advisors frequently do act as references for their advisees, at the students' initiative.
+Faculty advisors frequently do act as references for their advisees, at students' initiative.
 Also, judgments of ability and character may be provided under appropriate circumstances, such as when a student initiates and consents to an investigative or evaluative inquiry through application for government work or institutional admission.
-In cases of doubt, the advisor should consult with the relevant officer of the College concerning the appropriateness of supplying the information requested.
+In cases of doubt, the faculty advisor should consult with the relevant officer of the College concerning the appropriateness of supplying the information requested.